 You should also look into Life Insurance.

-And, look, don’t get me wrong: I don’t want to get morbid about any of this, but if you’re starting a family, you really do need to get serious about life insurance (that mortgage protection you bought years back isn’t fit for purpose), as you never know what might happen to you or your other half.
+And, look, don’t get me wrong: I don’t want to get morbid about any of this, but if you’re starting a family, you really do need to get serious about life insurance.

 The big question Life Insurance answers is, “how will I protect my love ones if I’m not here?”